kbhadury/Hilbert/README.md

 This program draws three-dimensional fractals based on their L-system\* representations and uses OpenGL and the GLUT library to render them.
 Check out the [Gallery](https://github.com/kbhadury/Hilbert#gallery) for a few samples!

-_Update_: overhauled the original program to use object-oriented design principles.
+_Update #1_: overhauled the original program to use object-oriented design principles.
 The user only has to interact with the Driver, which encapsulates most of the inner workings of the Hilbert class.
 The program is now able to map user-provided variables to their corresponding rules, so it's no longer restricted to the Hilbert curve.
 It also supports push and pop operations, which means it can parse most L-systems (more pen options will be coming soon!).
 Also added a debug option.

 _Update #2_: added cylinders!
 Pyramids were previously an option but there was no way to select them without going into the hilbet.cpp file.
 Now you can choose whichever shape you want to use from the driver.

+_Update #3_: made cylinders thinner to better resemble branches.
+Also added leaves!
+Now you can decorate your fractal plants with beautiful foliage.
+Just use the "$" constant to draw a leaf (tip: if you want to orient your leaves with rotation commands, make sure you enclose them between push/pop commands so that the plant structure isn't affected by these rotations).

 _Future plans_: add more pen options (i.e. change size, specify color), give the user more customization options, work on plant models.
 Stochastic L-systems are definitely a possibility.
+I'll also try to support user-created leaf designs.

 ### About this project
 This program was originally designed to draw a three-dimensional Hilbert curve.
 The [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) is a fractal space-filling curve, usually rendered in two dimensions.
 It never intersects with itself, but it is mathematically able to reach every point within a square!
 Given how compact the curve is, it is able to preserve locality while mapping from 1D to 2D space and finds multiple applications in computer science.